westonea252/KillerHomeLab/Exchange2016-1-Forest_2-DomainControllers_2-ADSites_2-Workstations/README.md

 - Exchange2016ISOUrl.
 You must enter a URL or created SAS URL that points to an Exchange 2016 ISO for this installation to be successful.
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
-- To Email.
-Please provide a working email that the Trusted Certificate Authority Chain Can be sent to.
-These certificates will allow access to Exchange Services like OWA, EAS and Outlook without Certificate Security warnings.
 - Location1.
 Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
 - Location2.
 Enter a Valid Azure Region based on which Cloud (AzureCloud, AzureUSGovernment, etc...) you are using.
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.